Article Table Of Contents

 So, where are the best cities for singles in Ohio?
 We've got the answers here.

-These are the best cities for singles in Ohio.
-Try not to jump in the car with a dozen roses:
+These are the best cities for singles in Ohio for 2020:

 Read on below to see how we crunched the numbers and how each city ranked.
 If you live in or really close to one of these cities, and you're single, you should probably get out more often.
 And stop staring at your phone.
 Just sayin'.

-The most boring place in Ohio?
-That would be Hudson.
+The most boring place in ohio?
+That would be Twinsburg.

 So we researched the internet for a database that contains all that information.